suborbital/vektor/docs/guide.md

 # The Vektor Guide 🗺

 Vektor's goal is to help you develop web services faster.
-Vektor handles much of the boilerplate needed to start building a Go server, so you can serve a request in just 10 lines of code:
+Vektor handles much of the boilerplate needed to start building a Go server, so you can serve a request in less than 10 lines of code:
 ```golang
 import "github.com/suborbital/vektor/vk"